 - Practice relaxation techniques: Utilizing deep breathing, guided imagery, and other relaxation techniques can help manage chronic pain by reducing tension and producing a calming effect on the body and mind.

-At the Law Offices of Edward A. Smith, we advise all of our clients who have chronic pain to discuss massage therapy and other options for pain management with their treating physicians.
+At the Edward A Smith Law Offices, we advise all of our clients who have chronic pain to discuss massage therapy and other options for pain management with their treating physicians.